-You can use the ? . unit operator to test if an optional unit variable remains unset.
+You can use the ?. unit operator to test if an optional unit variable remains unset, e.g., self?.x would return True if field x is set and False otherwise.

 Unit variables can also be initialized with custom expressions when being defined.
 The initialization is performed just before the containing unit starts parsing (implying that the expressions cannot access parse results of the unit itself yet)